MatrixManAtYrService/poag/README.md

 ![A goat, on a pogo stick, hopping along a path made of nix flakes](./poag.png)

+Goal:

+Humans should spend less time (and fewer tokens) when describing context to LLMs.

 Observations:

 1. AI is good at small focused projects, and less good at large multifaceted ones.